 - While the cake was chilling, I mixed up all of the colors above.

-- Chilled the cake again, then got it back out to paint on the gold accents with edible gold paint.
+- After I finished all the buttercream flowers, leaves and embellishments, I chilled the cake again, then got it back out to paint on the gold accents with edible gold paint.

 And that's it!
 I decorated this cake in about an hour, not counting chill time.
 And it was a huge hit at the bridal shower!